FabricTOC/FabricTOC/docs/AdminGuide/Reference/Commands/PeerChannelCommand.md

 ## Syntax

-The `peer channel list` command has the following syntax:
+The `peer channel` command has the following syntax:

 ```
-peer channel list [command]
+peer channel [command]
 ```
 as follows
 ```